 With the Chrome version 73 stable release, Google Chrome now allows users to select DuckDuckGo as the default search engine.
 If you don’t know about DuckDuckGo, it is a privacy-focused search engine that doesn’t store or track your web browsing history.
 While Google will still track you when you are using Chrome, using DuckDuckGo will ensure that it doesn’t have any indication for your searches.

 You can make DuckDuckGo your default search engine by going to Settings and under “Search engine” selecting DuckDuckGo as your default search engine.
 Now whenever you search for anything Chrome, it will use DuckDuckGo instead of Google.

-The Omnibox aka the address bar in the Chrome it one of its most powerful feature.
+The Omnibox aka the address bar in Chrome is one of its most powerful features.
 It allows you to search for things on the internet, search for things on specific websites, go to specific URLs, offers predictive autocomplete, and more.
 And it’s only getting better.

 One of the biggest reasons behind the popularity of Chrome is the huge extension support which allows users to modify Chrome and grant it more power.
 While by default, Google Chrome makes it very easy to access your extension gallery, if you want to make the process even more friction-less, you can assign keyboard shortcuts to your favorite extensions.
 For example, if you are using “Pocket” as your read it later service, you can assign a keyboard shortcut which can save articles into Pocket.

 That’s just one example to show you what you can do with keyboard shortcuts.
 To set up keyboard shortcuts for Chrome extensions, first go to the extension shortcuts page (chrome://extensions/shortcuts) and type in your keyboard shortcut for different extensions.
 This one setting has made my life so much easier with Chrome and I think you are going to enjoy this too.